Middle school years are an important time for the development of critical thinking and problem-solving strategies.

 Career Awareness

-Career awareness refers to an individual’s understanding of various career options, industries, job roles, and the skills required to succeed in those roles.
-It involves developing a basic understanding of the diverse array of careers available, the qualifications and educational paths associated with them, and the potential growth opportunities within each field.
+Career awareness refers to an individual’s understanding of various career options, industries, job roles, and the skills required to succeed.
+It involves developing a basic understanding of the diverse careers available, their qualifications and educational paths, and the potential growth opportunities within each field.

 Introduction to CTE

-The goal of an “Intro to CTE” focus is to expose students to the possibilities and benefits of pursuing a career through technical education, helping them make more informed decisions about their educational and career paths.
+An “Intro to CTE” focus aims to expose students to the possibilities and benefits of pursuing a career through technical education, helping them make more informed decisions about their educational and career paths.
 It lays the foundation for students to explore specific CTE programs and pathways that align with their interests and goals.
-Intro to CTE will include aspects such as defining career tech education, career pathways, skills development, industry exposure, educational pathways, hands-on learning, career exploration, and future opportunities.
+Intro to CTE will include defining career tech education, career pathways, skills development, industry exposure, educational pathways, hands-on learning, career exploration, and future opportunities.
 An in-depth introduction to CTE will prepare students to make an informed decision in their 11th grade year on what career pathway program they would like to pursue at Pathfinder Career Academy.

 Core Curriculum: Grade 6